Kill Creek Park, opened in 2001, the park is easily

 For prices and other information view our permits and fees page or contact the John Barkley Visitor Center at (913) 888-4713.

-The Kill Creek Park Beach opens for the 2013 season on May 25.
-The beach is open 12 pm to 6 pm on Fridays, Saturdays and Sundays through August 4.
+The beach is open 12 pm to 6 pm on Fridays, Saturdays and Sundays through August 2.
 For information on daily admission fees and season passes, visit our Admission and Rental Fees page or call our Beaches & Marinas information line at (913) 312-8847.

-Open water swimming is available June 3 to September 2, every Monday, 6 pm to 7:30 p.m. for triathletes and others interested in open water training.
-Visit our Admission and Rental Fees page for details.
+Open water swimming is available June 1 to September 7, every Monday, 6 pm to 7:30 p.m. for triathletes and others interested in open water training.
+Visit Admission and Rental Fees page for details.

 State license and District permits are NOT required for youth 15 and under or seniors 65 and older.
 A Kansas state fishing license and a Johnson County Park and Recreation District permit are required for Johnson County residents 16-64 years of age and ALL non-residents 16 years of age and older.